 The Microsoft data platform and SQL Server 2014 demonstrate Microsoft’s commitment to and innovation in the area of Big Data.
 A key element of our Big Data strategy can be seen in our work with Hortonworks: Together we are helping customers embrace Hadoop because it has become the Big Data standard.
 In this effort, Microsoft has logged over 6,000 engineering hours in the last year, committing code and jointly driving innovation across a range of open source projects including the Hive/Stinger initiative.
 In addition, we have committers on Hadoop, and Microsoft employee Chris Douglas is the Apache Working Group Chair for Hadoop.

 Microsoft REEF delivers a machine learning framework for Hadoop 2

 REEF (Retainable Evaluator Execution Framework) is a set of libraries that runs on top of YARN for simplifying the creation and execution of machine learning jobs.
-Data Science and data exploration is unique in that jobs are often run multiple times, loading and reloading data while modifying details of the execution until an expected outcome is found.
-The REEF framework allows a job to maintain state across runs of a job and simplifies data versioning.
-It is a critical toolset for data scientists in the Hadoop 2 world.
+Data science is different than data exploration because data science jobs often run multiple times, loading and reloading data while modifying details of the execution until finding an expected outcome.
+The REEF framework allows a job to maintain state across multiple runs, which simplifies data versioning.
+It is a critical toolset for data scientists who use Hadoop 2.